prisma/prisma1/docs/03-Guides/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 </Instruction>

-This is all the code you need to implement the logged-in status.
-However, when running the app you'll notice that despite the fact that you are already logged in (at least that's the case if you've create a new user before), the UI still looks as before and doesn't render neither the logout-button, nor the button for the user to create new posts.
+This is all the code you need in order to implement the logged-in status.
+However, when running the app you'll find that despite the fact that you are already logged in (at least that's the case if you've create a new user before), the UI still looks as before and doesn't render neither the logout-button, nor the button for the user to create new posts.

-That's because the token is not yet attached to the request, so your GraphQL server doesn't know in whose name the reuqest is sent!
+That's because the token is not yet attached to the request, so your GraphQL server still doesn't actually know in whose name the reuqest is sent!

 To attach the token to the request's header, you need to configure your `ApolloClient` instance accordingly, since it is responsible for sending all the HTTP requests that contain your queries and mutations.

 <Instruction>

-*Open `index.js` and add the following configuration right before you're instantiating the `ApolloClient`:*
+Open `index.js` and add the following configuration right before you're instantiating the `ApolloClient`:

 ```js(path="src/index.js")
 networkInterface.use([{